 Elmbridge Borough Council has previously not operated a street trading consent scheme, so traders could not seek permission to trade on the public highway.

-However, as of the 1 September 2019, we will be introducing a consent scheme and street traders will have to apply for a consent to trade in the borough, either from a fixed location on the road or as a peripatetic (mobile) trader such as an ice-cream van.
+However, as of the 1 September 2019, we have introduced a consent scheme and street traders will have to apply for a consent to trade in the borough, either from a fixed location on the road or as a peripatetic (mobile) trader such as an ice-cream van.

 Traders will be required to submit an online application and provide key details and information, so we and our partners including the Police, Surrey County Council and Highways, can determine if a request for consent should be granted.
 There is a fee that is payable to obtain a street trading consent and the consent will be required to be renewed on an annual basis.
 There is no automatic right to renewal.